Americans sharply divided over whether Biden acted wrongly in son’s businesses, AP-NORC poll shows

 “The way I look at it, if Biden did something wrong, then he should be held accountable,” said Pilar DeAvila-Pinsley 60, a New York Democrat.
 “But there is no proof of this.”

-The poll was conducted just before House Speaker Kevin McCarthy launched a formal impeachment inquiry aiming to link the president to the business dealings of his son and deflect attention from Donald Trump’s legal peril as the two men battle anew for the White House.
-A special counsel appointed by Attorney General Merrick Garland is investigating Hunter Biden’s business dealings, after a plea deal on tax and gun charges fell apart.
+The poll was conducted just before House Speaker Kevin McCarthy launched an impeachment inquiry aiming to link the president to the business dealings of his son and deflect attention from Donald Trump’s legal peril as the two men battle anew for the White House.
+The special counsel appointed by Attorney General Merrick Garland indicted Hunter Biden on gun purchase charges Thursday, an issue unearthed during the probe into his tax dealings.
+The investigation has continued after a plea deal fell apart this summer.

 Over the yearslong probe, federal prosecutors have not indicated Joe Biden is connected.
 And so far, Republicans have unearthed no significant evidence of wrongdoing by the elder Biden, who spoke often to his son as vice president and did stop by a business dinner with his son’s associates.
 The White House, for its part, maintains Joe Biden was not involved in his son’s business affairs.